TriNitki/Buyout-Checker/README.md

 > Why is the data outdated?

 A:
 > Don't forget to update the data using the Update Button which is located on the right side of the top menu.
-This operation may take a while.
+This process may take a while.

 Q: